vcsreddy2004/vcsreddy2004/README.md

 ### Things I did previously

-Previously I worked on few backend technologies like Django, Express.
-Also frontend technologies like Angular.
+Previously I worked on few backend technologies like Express and Also frontend technologies like React.

 ### Things that intrests me